Let’s cut to the chase: Every business should be posting to Google Business Profiles.

 2. Optimize Your CTA and Landing Page

-When creating a Google My Business post, it’s good practice to include a call-to-action (CTA).
+When creating a Google Business Profile post, it’s good practice to include a call-to-action (CTA).

 Depending on the type of post you’re using, you can add instructions such as “Book online,” “Learn more,” “Call,” “Buy,” or “Visit.”

 Ideally, your call-to-action (CTA) should link to a dedicated landing page on your website that’s optimized to convert visitors into leads or customers.

 A Google spokesperson said, “Posts enable merchants to share timely, relevant updates on Google Search and Maps.”